-Graeme is a member of Melton Chapel.
+Graeme attends Melton Chapel.
 He has a passion for connectivity and networking within the Christian church, and has been involved in communication and many outreach evangelistic projects since his late teens.

 Graeme was a schoolteacher for 23 years.
 He headed a local interdenominational youth group, ‘National Young Life Campaign’, has been involved in religious broadcasting, is a local preacher, and has sat on various local committees, including Fact & Faith Films, The Good News Stand, and MAB.
 Following the publication of his first book, ‘Just A Thought’, he is now nearing completion of its follow up, ‘Just Another Thought’.
 Graeme is currently managing director of two import businesses.

 The Revd Canon Dave Gardner, Diocesan Director of Mission and Ministry (CofE)

 Simon Harris, Senior Minister, Burlington Baptist Church, Ipswich